zwacky/gulp-preprocess/README.md

 Context for directives used in your preprocessed files.
 The default context consists of the current user environment variables.
 Custom context is merged with `process.env`.

+#### options.base
+Type: `String`

+Base directory for included files.
+By default, the path to included files is relative to the file currently being processed.

 ## LICENSE